8stops7: Background

+On their official Facebook page in 2012 the separation of Alex Viveros as bassist of the band was announced, being replaced by the current bassist Cory Tarallo.

+After some publications of their performances at different rock festivals and performances in bars and outdoor venues.

 The current line-up consists of all four original members, singer Evan Sula-Goff, guitarist Seth Watson, bassist Cory Tarallo, and percussionist Adam Powell along with guitarist Rodney Amieva.
+On February 24, 2015, the band uploaded a video to their networks of about 8 seconds of a very small fragment of a track from a new song that was there. recorded at that time.

 On April 1, 2017, the band announced they had been signed by Wendigo records and were slated to enter the studio in July to record a new yet unnamed record.
+Between the months of May, June and July of 2017 they published that they had already written 9 songs in total.